IJH Collar Strategy

 IJH thesis for this collar

-The market-implied 1-standard-deviation range for IJH extends from approximately $73.02 on the downside to $81.24 on the upside.
+The market-implied 1-standard-deviation range for IJH extends from approximately $75.35 on the downside to $81.89 on the upside.
 A IJH collar hedges an existing long IJH position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current IJH IV rank near 34.43% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on IJH should anchor more to the directional view and the expected-move geometry.
+Current IJH IV rank near 29.69% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on IJH at 14.50%.
 As a Financial Services name, IJH options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IJH-specific events.

 IJH collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IJH positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IJH alongside the broader basket even when IJH-specific fundamentals are unchanged.
 Always rebuild the position from current IJH chain quotes before placing a trade.